Frequently Asked Questions

 The submission fee will cover the costs incurred for administration, installation and promotional literature for the Derby Print Open.
 Other costs covered by the submission fee will include accommodation hire and secure storage of print submissions for the duration of the organisation process, additional insurance cover, and web site design and exhibition promotion.

 As a side note, the Derby Print Open is currently self-funded project.
 We very much believe in making printmaking accessible to all and as part of our ethos we do not agree with establishments who overcharge artists for exhibiting and promotion opportunities.
 It is for this reason that (subject to available space) each entrant will be guaranteed to exhibit at least one of the submitted works provided all other guidelines are adhered to.

 If my work is accepted, can I post it to you rather than deliver in person?

 You are more than welcome to submit work if you are based anywhere in the UK.
 However, please note that any additional postage costs incurred will need to be covered separately from the submission fee.

 If your application is successful and you would prefer to post your work to us, please let us know in advance and send us your tracking code so we can ensure that it reaches us safely.
 We cannot be held responsible for any damages during transit.

-We are available to wrap and post items back to your return address, however, please let us know your preferred delivery service and address.
-You will receive an invoice for the return postage if this is not already arranged by yourself.
+We are available to wrap and post items back to your return address, however, please note you will be responsible for arranging collection with your preferred courier service and send us any applicable postal labels.

 Ask a Question...